hashgraph/hedera-sdk-js/README.md

 ```
 ## Build

-After download the repo run `task build` command to build the SDK.
+After downloading the repo run `task build` to build the SDK.

 ## React Native Support